Autoregressive Semantic Visual Reconstruction Helps VLMs Understand Better: Method

-This design unifies the learning paradigm across modalities, enabling joint optimization of both vision and language under shared autoregressive objective.
-Importantly, it also compels the model to first develop coherent visual sensor, which subsequently serves as foundation for more accurate and contextually grounded multimoda understanding.
+This design unifies the learning paradigm across modalities, and encourages the model to first develop a coherent visual understanding, which subsequently serves as a foundation for more accurate and contextually grounded multimoda reasoning.